 - 1. Occupants on all vessels are provided with information on how to connect with available resources and opportunities to assist in their relocation off the anchorage. - 2.
-All willing vessel occupants are assessed for eligibility to relocate to land-based housing or to a liveaboard marina slip. - 3.
-Vessel occupants relocate off Richardson's Bay within the timeframes of the BCDC settlement agreement for departure or removal of vessels from the bay. - 4.
-No additional vessels settle into Richardson's Bay. - 5.
-RBRA complies with quarterly reporting to BCDC on status of housing relocation as it relates to vessel departure/removal without compromising relocation efforts
+All willing vessel occupants are assessed for eligibility, interest, challenges and needs to relocate to land-based housing or to a liveaboard marina slip. - 3.
+Vessel occupants relocate off Richardson Bay within the timeframes of the BCDC agreement for departure or removal of vessels from the bay. - 4.
+No additional vessels exceed the 72-hour limit for anchoring in Richardson Bay - 5.
+RBRA prepares quarterly reports on the status of housing relocation as it relates to vessel departure/removal, as contained in the 2021 BCDC agreement, without compromising relocation efforts.